aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/070_argocd_basics/010-argocd-application.md

 :::
 <!-- prettier-ignore-end -->

-You can validate new created git repo on the ArgoCD dashboard.
+You can validate new created git repo on the Argo CD dashboard.
 Navigate to Settings>Repositories

 ![GuestbookRepo](/static/images/guestbookrepo.png)

 ### 4. Update Destination

-GitOps Bridge has already provided ArgoCD with the access to hub-cluster.
+GitOps Bridge has already provided Argo CD with the access to hub-cluster.

-Navigate ArgoCD dashboard > Settings > Clusters > hub-cluster.
-Note name of the cluster( i.e hub-cluster).
+Navigate Argo CD dashboard > Settings > Clusters > hub-cluster.
+Note name of the cluster (i.e hub-cluster).

 ![Hub Cluster](/static/images/hub-cluster-name.png)